gabrielyea/art-gallery/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments

-This project was made following [Nelson Sakwa design!](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)).
+This project uses the [Metropolitan Museum Of Art Collection API](https://metmuseum.github.io/)